 For tough cuts of beef like the chuck eye, use your crockpot to cook it down until it’s fork-tender.
-Serve with mash potatoes and gravy, and you’ve got a hardy, budget-friendly meal fit for a proper Sunday dinner.
+Serve with mashed potatoes and gravy, and you’ve got a hardy, budget-friendly meal fit for a proper Sunday dinner.

 7. Buy frozen veggies